-Famed for his disciplinary problems, the 31-year-old has been sent off four times for the Spanish giants and courted further controversy at this summer's World Cup when he saw red for a headbutt on Germany forward Thomas Muller.
+Famed for his disciplinary problems, the experienced stopper has been sent off four times for the Spanish giants and courted further controversy at last summer's World Cup when he saw red for a headbutt on Germany forward Thomas Muller.

 Joao Moutinho – bought for €11m, sold for €25m

 Having enjoyed 11 years with Porto's fierce rivals Sporting, central midfielder Moutinho spend three good years with Porto before moving with James Rodriguez to Monaco in 2013.

 A dynamic and creative midfielder, the 71 times-capped Portugal international used his first season to firmly establish himself as one of Ligue 1's most impressive players, helping his side to a second-placed finish.
 This year he has helped Monaco into the quarter-finals of the Champions League.